adrien2-public/PersonalInsuranceApp/README.md

 5) Fill out applciation form, in order to receive our policy.
-Dummy command from David Thomas (random name) made below, Bank Account Account # is from step 4
+Dummy command from David Thomas (random name) made below, Bank Account Account # is from step 4.
+Destination address  is http://localhost:8083/claims/policy

 ```
 {